knetikmedia/knetikcloud-csharp-net20-client/docs/CampaignsChallengesApi.md

 <a name="createchallengetemplate"></a>
 # **CreateChallengeTemplate**
-> ModelTemplateResource CreateChallengeTemplate (ModelTemplateResource challengeTemplateResource)
+> TemplateResource CreateChallengeTemplate (TemplateResource challengeTemplateResource)

 Create a challenge template